 Variety of Pasta Dishes

-Other remarkable pasta dishes are local lasagne, cannelloni, spaghetti alla puttanesca, and seafood pasta dishes.
+Other notable regional pasta dishes include local lasagne, cannelloni, spaghetti alla puttanesca, and various seafood pasta creations.

 Authentic Naples Street Food

-The most characteristic street food in Naples is Cuoppo.
-It’s fried food with varieties of ingredients like fish, mozzarella, meat, vegetables.
-The main rule for that food is that it should be dry enough to eat it with your hands.
-It is traditionally served in a cone-shaped paper bag.
-An ideal quick food when backpacking around Naples.
-Try out local Cuoppo in Il Cuoppo Friggitori Napoletani.
+One of the most distinctive street foods in Naples is Cuoppo.
+It contains various fried ingredients, including fish, mozzarella, meat, and vegetables.
+A vital characteristic of this dish is that it should be dry enough to eat with your hands.
+Traditionally, it’s served in a cone-shaped paper bag, making it a perfect quick bite while backpacking around Naples.

 How to stay safe in Naples